 Transforming a Plastic World

-For a historical perspective on just how recently plastic entered our lives, enjoy this clip from the 1967 classic film The Graduate.
+For an historical perspective on just how recently plastic entered our lives, enjoy this clip from the 1967 classic film The Graduate.

 And these are just two plastic products of millions.

-Plastic is even in the polymers that comprise synthetic clothing.
+We don't think of our clothing as containing plastic, but much of it does.
+Plastic is in the polymers that comprise synthetic clothing.

 Consider for a moment these smaller bits of plastic, like those used in synthetic fibers.
-These are referred to as microplastics and are just that: tiny bits of plastic.
-They can be in products like the tiny beads frequently found in cosmetics, less so since the US banned their use in 2015.
-Or microplastics can be just shreds or bits from single-use plastics degrading in the sun and wind, like bags, food packaging and the bottles that now define our landscapes, even in deep wilderness and on uninhabited islands.
+These are referred to as microplastics and are just that: tiny bits of plastic used in many different products.
+Nanoplastics caught national attention when we began to realize that our wastewater treatment plants were unable to filter the tiny beads found in many cosmetics, meaning of course that they ended up in our drinking water.
+The US banned their use in 2015, but many countries have what they consider much more pressing problems and are unlikely to be able to pass or enforce health and safety legislation in those municipalities that even have wastewater treatment plants.
+Microplastics come in many forms and the term applies as well to just shreds or bits from single-use plastics degrading in the sun and wind, like the bags, food packaging and bottles that have come to define our landscapes, even in deep wilderness and on uninhabited islands.

-You’ve probably heard about the great garbage patches, vortices in all of the oceans that have giant pockets of trash, some of it reaching from piles from the ocean floor and some of it just floating and degrading, ingested by fish and seabirds.
+You’ve probably heard about the great garbage patches, vortices in our oceans that have giant gobs, hundreds of miles across of trash, some of it reaching upward from the ocean floor, much of it simply floating and degrading into smaller bits, then ingested by fish and seabirds.
 About 12 million tons of plastic is dumped into our oceans annually.
 Lost or discarded fishing gear makes up about 10% of the total trash in the ocean and in some patches, like the Great Pacific Garbage Patch, it is estimated that discarded nets, lines and ropes account for close to half of the garbage.
 Drifting nylon fishing nets strangle fish and birds.
 There’s even a term for these drifting nets: ghost fishing.

 From the rivers....